Electrical safety guidelines for floods

 - If you are bitten by a snake, try to accurately identify the type of snake so that, if poisonous, the correct antivenin may be administered.

-- Contact local or state health and agricultural officials for guidelines about disposing dead animals.
+- Contact local or state health and agricultural officials for guidelines about disposing of dead animals.

 - Protect yourself from mosquitoes – use screens on dwellings, wear long-sleeved and long-legged clothing, and apply insect repellents that contain DEET.